atextor/maven-bundle-to-obr/README.md

 * Ant

-*Usage example:*
+*Usage example*

 	ant -Dorg=org.apache.jena -Dname=apache-jena -Dversion=2.7.1

-will produce a directory "wrapped" that contains an OBR jar (.bar) for each each dependency of apache-jena.
+will produce a directory "wrapped" that contains an OBR jar (.bar) for each dependency of apache-jena.
 It will also create a "lib" directory that contains the downloaded jars, which you can inspect or delete.